 Should I wait before extending my mortgage?

 There is no general answer to this question.
-Whether a mortgage should be extended early depends on the expected interest rate trend for the central banks, market participants’ expectations and the borrower’s individual financial situation.
+Whether a mortgage should be extended early depends on the expected interest rate changes by the central banks, market participants’ expectations and the borrower’s individual financial situation.

-Assuming that current interest rates will continue to fall and you are prepared to accept a certain amount of fluctuation in the interest you pay, it may be worth waiting for the time being, or taking out short-term mortgages.
+Assuming that current interest rates will continue to fall and you are prepared to tolerate certain fluctuations in your interest burden, it may be worth waiting for the time being or taking out a short-term mortgage.

-However, if you want security, your financial situation would not allow you to pay more interest or if you expect interest rates to rise, you should consider extending the mortgage early via a fixed-rate mortgage with a relevant term.
-It may be worthwhile extending your mortgage early because fixed-rate mortgages already partly reflect the lower interest rates and the interest surcharge for early extensions is very low.
+However, if you are looking for security, if your financial situation would not allow you to pay more interest or if you expect interest rates to rise, you should consider extending the mortgage early via a fixed-rate mortgage with a relevant term.
+An early extension can also be worthwhile because the current rates on fixed-rate mortgages already partly reflect the lower interest rates and the interest surcharge for early extensions is very low.

 For new mortgages, what types are currently recommended?

 This question depends in particular on the individual borrower’s risk appetite and financial resources.
 If the need for security prevails or there is little room for financial manoeuvre, then it is advisable to take out a fixed-rate mortgage.
-In addition, long-term fixed-rate mortgages are currently almost as expensive as SARON mortgages.
+In addition, mortgage interest rates are currently bottoming out again.
 So why not secure an attractive interest rate for the next few years and get rid of any uncertainty?

-If the borrower is financially able to tolerate certain fluctuations and assumes that the SNB will lower key interest rates further, shorter terms and the addition of SARON mortgages may pay off.
+If the borrower is financially able to tolerate certain fluctuations and assumes that mortgage interest rates will fall further, shorter terms and the addition of SARON mortgages may pay off.

 What else should I keep in mind as a mortgage borrower?

 It is always a good idea to get a personal consultation on the topic of mortgages.
-The experts at Swiss Life will walk you through every market situation and support you throughout the entire financing process, offering expert advice on residential property and mortgages.
-This will help you have enough money to buy your dream home in a self-determined manner.
+Swiss Life experts support you in every market situation and throughout your entire financing process by providing expert advice on home ownership and mortgages – so you have enough money available to make your dream home a reality in a self-determined manner.

 Arrange a consultation now